MarthinL/fedist/README.md

 A federated approach to process and data distribution

 ## Abstract
 When a problem overwhelms us we [divide and conquer](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm) its complexities to express the solution as work for a computer.
-When a computer's workload overwhelms its capacity we employ a simmilar set of tools to spread the load across over multiple processes running [concurrently](https://en.wikipedia.org/wiki/Parallel_computing) on multi-core hardware and/or [distributed](https://en.wikipedia.org/wiki/Distributed_computing) several connected computers which the existing faciliteis in both [Distributed Erlang/OTP](https://www.erlang.org/doc/system/distributed.html) and [Distributed Elixir](https://hexdocs.pm/elixir/distributed-tasks.html) assume to be via a fast private (local) network but break down whenever nodes need to connect over public networks and/or high latency links.
+When a computer's workload overwhelms its capacity we employ a simmilar set of tools to spread the load across over multiple processes running [concurrently](https://en.wikipedia.org/wiki/Parallel_computing) on multi-core hardware and/or [distributed](https://en.wikipedia.org/wiki/Distributed_computing) several connected computers which the existing facilities in both [Distributed Erlang/OTP](https://www.erlang.org/doc/system/distributed.html) and [Distributed Elixir](https://hexdocs.pm/elixir/distributed-tasks.html) assume to be via a fast private (local) network.
+Connecting nodes or clusters over public networks and/or high latency links renders the built-in facilities ineffective.

 The FeDist library for Elixir implements a specialised form of process- and data-distribution called Federated Distribution which overcomes LAN dependency, increases tolerance for high network latency and outages and provide the means to spread the workload so that inter-node network traffic is minimised.